AP European History Units: All 9 Units Explained

 Learning how the AP European History course is organized gives you a head start.
 Each unit builds on the one before it, showing how Europe changed over hundreds of years.

-Study one unit at a time, but always look for links between them.
-These connections are what the exam looks for.
+Study one unit at a time, but always look for the connections.
+Those links are what the exam looks for.

-The more you understand the big picture, the easier it will be to handle whatever the AP Euro exam throws your way.
+The more you understand the big picture, the easier the AP European History exam will be to handle.

 Resources